Zingiberaceae: Distribution

-Evolution
+Evolution and ecology

-The earliest known fossils of the family belong to the Campanian age and are from the genera Spirematospermum in Germany,Tricostatocarpon and Striatornata in Mexico, and Momordiocarpon in India.
+The Zingiberaceae family has evolved four subfamilies since the origin of their common ancestor during the mid-Cretaceous period.
+The earliest known fossils of the family belong to the Campanian age (late-Cretaceous) and are from the genera Spirematospermum in Germany,Tricostatocarpon and Striatornata in Mexico, and Momordiocarpon in India.
 Spirematospermum chandlerae from the Santonian of North Carolina was previously classified in the Zingiberaceae, but more recent studies support it belonging to the Musaceae.